AnOrdinaryPeople/ai-sandbox/README.md

 # AI Sandbox

-A straightforward sandbox setup using Dev Containers for experimenting with various pretrained models.
-Built on `pytorch/pytorch:2.3.1-cuda11.8-cudnn8-devel`, including Python 3.10 and some AI libraries.
-While the image size is quite large, approximately 18.08GB, the inclusion of GPU support, development tools, and a variety of AI libraries justifies the size.
+A simple sandbox environment using Dev Containers for experimenting with pretrained models.
+It is based on the `pytorch` image and allows version customization for PyTorch, CUDA, cuDNN, and container type (runtime or development).
+The image size is large, around 18.08GB for the development container, but this is justified by the inclusion of GPU support, development tools, and various AI libraries.

 ## Setup